6eDesign/JSONTable/README.md

 		, searchId: 'myFilter'
 		// provide the ID of the element where you would like to store your pagination links:
 		, paginationId:  'pagination1'
-		// let JSON table how many items you would like per page:
+		// let JSON table know how many items you would like per page:
 		, perPage: 10
 	});
 });